 Look for hazards by walking around the workplace.
 List the hazards that could reasonably be expected to cause harm.
-Ask for the opinion of staff employed by SGS College and its subsidiaries as they may have noticed things that are not immediately obvious.
+Ask for the opinion of staff employed by the College as they may have noticed things that are not immediately obvious.